 How to make Christmas bunting

-The right decorations can turn any home into a festive wonderland.
-If you are looking to give your decor a yuletide makeover, then homemade Christmas bunting is perfect.
+If you are looking to give your decor a yuletide makeover, then homemade Christmas bunting is perfect to make your home into a festive wonderland.
 It will also make a thoughtful and heartfelt gift for friends and family.
 Our simple step by step guide on how to make Christmas bunting is perfect for those who are crafting and DIY experts, as well as those who are just getting started.
 To get started on your bunting journey, you need fabric.
 You can pop to a fabric shop, or, to make your bunting personalised, why not design your own fabric?

 What you will need to make your own Christmas bunting